UNC-Libraries/box-c/README.md

 All tests run automatically in Travis.
 All Java tests run automatically when building the project.
-Javascript test don't run on a maven build, but can be run manually using the NPM command below.
+JavaScript test don't run on a maven build, but can be run manually using the NPM command below.

 ```
 # Java Tests